Storm Monday morning brings nearly 3 inches of rain to Lawrence; strong winds down many trees in the city

 A tree fell into the Homeless Resource Center at 10th and Kentucky streets on April 27, 2026.

-Chad Omitt, a meteorologist with the NWS Topeka station, said the strongest line of the storm came at around 5 a.m. to 5:15 a.m.
-Monday morning, with reports of sporadic 60 to 65 mph winds.
+Chad Omitt, a meteorologist with the NWS Topeka station, said the strongest line of the storm came around 5 a.m. to 5:15 a.m.
+Monday, with reports of sporadic 60 to 65 mph winds.
 The heavy rainfall in the short span is “going to weaken the roots,” Omitt said.
 Adding the strong winds makes it much more likely that trees could be uprooted.

-The intense rainfall came at a time when portions of Kansas, especially in parts farther west, were in a drought, Flanagan said.
+The intense rainfall came at a time when parts of Kansas, especially farther west, were in a drought, Flanagan said.
 According to data from the U.S. Drought Monitor from April 21, the majority of states were experiencing drought conditions, with surrounding states like Colorado, Nebraska and Oklahoma experiencing “extreme drought conditions.”

 photo by: U.S. Drought Monitor